titusswsquah/mpc_abp_2024/README.md

 	(e) shows the input torque $\omega_y$.</i></p>
 </div>

-This repository contains code to reproduce the results in the paper "Model Predictive Control of Active Brownian Particles" by T. Quah, J. B. Rawlings, and S. C. Takatori.
+This repository contains code to reproduce the results in the paper "Model Predictive Control of Non-interacting Active Brownian Particles" by T. Quah, K.J.
+Modica, J. B. Rawlings, and S. C. Takatori.
 The code is written in Python and uses the BD simulation package HOOMD-blue.
 The code is organized as follows:

 ### Dependencies
 ```